fredrikaverpil/neotest-golang/README.md

 require("neotest.logging"):set_level(vim.log.levels.INFO)
 ```

-Lower the log level further to `DEBUG` or `TRACE` to get even more information.
+Lower the log level further to `DEBUG` to get even more information.
+The lowest
+level is `TRACE`, but is not used by this adapter and is only useful when
+debugging issues with Neotest.

 You can get ahold of the log file's path using
 `require("neotest.logging"):get_filename()`, which usually points to your